 It’s important to keep in mind that deleting a Gmail account is a permanent process that, after a brief window in which you might be able to recover it, removes that address from the email client entirely.
 You can’t change your mind or even make a new account with the same email address — and no one else can use it, either.
-Deleting your account also means you’ll be deleting every email inside of it forever, so if you have any valuable, unique information stored within your account, it’s important to hunt it down and back it up elsewhere first.
+Google will give you an option to save email conversations, but otherwise, your email history will be gone forever.
+Here’s what you need to do.

 Step 5: Remove Gmail